Systemic Family Assessment and Practice (Videoconference)

 - The influence of the family life cycle and working across family developmental ‘nodal points’

-- Developing hypotheses and a clinical formulation to plan treatment
+- How to develop hypotheses and a clinical formulation to plan treatment

-- Assessing the family’s patterns and functions, relational patterns and triangles and how this impacts on interpersonal relationships.
+- How to assess the family’s patterns and functions, relational patterns and triangles and how this impacts on interpersonal relationships.

 About the Presenter: